zliel/Stock-Price-Finder/README.md

 # Stock-Price-Finder
-I made this a while ago to keep find prices of stocks on Robinhood
+I made this a while ago to find prices of stocks on Robinhood

 <br>